 Yoga for Menopause Symptoms

 Hot flashes keeping you up?
-Ayurveda menopause care, paired with yoga, can cool your body, steady your mood, and help you sleep.
+Ayurveda menopause care, paired with yoga, may help cool your body, steady your mood, and support sleep.
 Menopause can bring hot flashes, mood swings, and restless nights—yet there’s a gentler path.
 For a step-by-step plan, start with our yoga specialized health guide.

 Find Your Menopause Relief Plan!